shawnsyms/revival-survival/README.md

 <code>conda install -c conda-forge folium</code>

+Similarly Module 3 can be run in a virtual environment:

+<code>conda install -c matplotlib numpy pandas sklearn statsmodels</code>

+Run the following from a command prompt whilst inside the environment:

+<code>conda install -c conda-forge pmdarima</code>

-The directory structure of the repository should be fairly self-explanatory.
+Otherwise, the directory structure of the repository should be fairly self-explanatory.
 For instance, csv files are in the csv directory.